 BSA Workshops are usually held over one weekend, from 10am to 4pm.
 Workshops allow for intensive focus on a diverse range of visual arts subjects and mediums, with experienced teachers who are nationally-recognised practicing artists.
-The contact time involved for a weekend workshop is usually about half as many hours as for our standard six-week short courses.

 All classes are held at 112 Dalley Street, MULLUMBIMBY

 For more information email firstname.lastname@example.org or phone 0487 362 141